Freedom of information

-To find out about official information that we hold you must put your request in writing.
-You can do this by sending an email to email@example.com or by writing to the following address:
+To find out about official information that we hold, you must put your request in writing.
+You can do this in a number of ways:

 There are certain reasons why some information may not be given to you.
 These are called exemptions.

 - Provide you with the information you have asked for